lraulin/dns-audit/README.md

     0   *   *   *   *   sudo /usr/bin/dns-audit -d
     30   8   *   *   *   sudo /usr/bin/dns-audit -m

 The first line makes it check DNS records every hour.
-The line schedules an email to be sent every day at 8:30am.
+The second line schedules an email to be sent every day at 8:30am.
 Sudo can be omitted if the cron job has necessary privileges.

 ## Configuration